ilkerdurmaz/react-ecommerce-admin/README.md

 ## React-Redux E-Commerce Project
 This is a web application that demonstrates E-commerce website using React and Redux.
 The application has two different sections.
-The shopping pages that normal users view and the administration page that the administrator can view by logging in.
+The shopping pages that normal users view and the administration page that the administrator can view by logging in from /admin url.

+**You can log-in admin page with "admin@admin.com" and "123456" password in the DEMO**

 ## [DEMO](https://react-ecommerce-admin-5bm3.vercel.app/)